netx-ulx/NC/XorCoding/README.md

 This time we will run a more complex example.
 We are going to send packets belonging to different generations.
 To do so repeat steps 1 to 3 from the previous example.

-Now on the terminal window of ```h1``` instead of using the ```send.py``` script, execute this one ```sendMultipleGenerations.py```
+Now on the terminal window of ```h1``` instead of using the ```send.py``` script, execute the ```sendMultipleGenerations.py``` script.
-You will then be presented with how many generations you are going to send and the size of each one.
-Meaning the packets being sent across the network will be the sum of size of each generation.
+You will then be presented with how many generations you wish to send and the size of each one.
+Meaning the packets being sent across the network will be the sum of the size of each generation.

-For the sake of this example, let's choose to send ```3``` generations with the first two having size ```2``` and the third one size ```4```.
+For the sake of this example, let's choose to send ```3``` generations with the first two having a size of ```2``` and the third one with a size of ```4```.
 Your terminal should look like this for now:

 ![Image](images/1_send_multiple.PNG "butterfly")

 Next, it's time to start sending the packets.
 Choose the generation to which you wish for the packet to belong to and its payload.
-Anything will do.
+For the generation you will have to choose from the available ones, as for the payload any single character will do.
 We will be sending 8 packets in total, so let's do the following sequence:

     1. First Packet   -> Generation: 0; Payload: a
     2. Second Packet  -> Generation: 1; Payload: b